aiven/devportal/docs/products/flink/concepts/flink-features.rst

 Aiven for Apache Flink® features
 ================================
-Aiven for Apache Flink is powered by the open-source framework Apache Flink, a distributed processing engine for stateful computations over data streams.
+Aiven for Apache Flink® is powered by the open-source framework Apache Flink, a distributed processing engine for stateful computations over data streams.
 It enables you to easily get started with real-time stream processing using SQL.

 Some of the key features of Aiven for Apache Flink® include: